-The number of techincans recording the version number had increased dramically.
-By the following week we were at 100%.
+The number of techincans recording the version number increased dramically.
+By the following week we were reached 100%.